Golgautier/nke-labs/02_NKE_installation/readme.md

 # Takeover

 - NKE is a perfect solution to deploy kubernetes clusters without any skills
-- 2 types of deployment are available, production type provisions a highly available cluster
+- 2 options of deployment are available, production option provisions a highly available K8s cluster